Tuesday, 29 August 2023

 The natural and the Un-Natural, Mumbai

-From the ocean’s perspective, it doesn't matter if few new towers emerge.
-These boxes add little or no iconic value to one of the busiest metropolises on earth.
-The successful long-lasting legacy of this necklace promenade was conceived back in 1915, a brainchild of Sir Phiroze Jamsetjee Jeejeebhoy, who was no urban planner or politician, but a businessman.
-I wonder how he managed to get it done.
-There is a fundamental need for public spaces such as this and less of vertically-stacked square footage.
-But the poor and homeless probably hope for the opposite – roof over their heads, a place to sleep at night.
+The Marine drive was conceived in 1915, a brainchild of Sir Phiroze Jamsetjee Jeejeebhoy, who was no urban planner or politician, but a businessman.
+One wonders how he managed to get it through the political system, whilst the best of cities other rejuvenation plans remain unrealised.
+There is a fundamental need for more spaces such as this and less of vertically-stacked square footage, however the poor and the homeless are hoping for the opposite – roof over their heads, a place to sleep at night.

-Within five minutes after an abrupt shower – so typical of Mumbai – the granite edge is dry again and people immediately gather back here.
-With slick drain details and questionable construction tidiness of its curved edges which have been upgraded many times.
-The ample land and sea breeze provides much-needed fresh air to drive away the stench of fish cultivation in the city’s rear harbour.
-This smell is more overpowering now than I remember.
-One can never forget the 5 am trucks arriving to clean up the Fort area.
-They had the power to wake me up gasping for fresh air.
+Within five minutes of an abrupt shower, so typical of Mumbai where good things come in small packages, the granite edge is dry again and people gather back to the promenade.
+With its slick drain details and somewhat questionable construction tidiness of its curved edges, suggests efforts are being made for upgrades in segments time and again.
+The gush of a strong land and sea breeze provides the much-needed fresh air to drive away the smell of fish cultivation in the nearby harbor.
+How can one ever forget the 5 am clean up trucks operating the Fort area - they have the power to wake up the city gasping for oxygen.

 Gateway for India (left), Mutton Chap Masala, Olympyia(right)

-However, the very same harbour is home to joints such as Mahesh Lunch Home, Bade Miya and Olympia, offering delightful local delicacies.
-These look exactly the same – run with the typical half-polite-but-professional ‘Mumbaikar’ attitude.
-Should these have changed to become more corporate?
+However, the very same harbor provides for the food joints such as Mahesh Lunch Home, Bade Miya and Olympia, offering delightful local delicacies.
+These look exactly the same as before – run with the typical half-polite-but-professional ‘Mumbaikar’ attitude.
+Should these have changed?
 Why should they?
-They are set apart from the luxurious five-star Taj Palace just around the corner and have survived the shooting in 2008.
-Could they have spruced up the place with new set of seats and tables?
+They are set apart from the luxurious five-star Taj Palace around the corner and have equally participated in resurrecting Mumbai back to life after the infamous shootings of 2008.
+Could they have spruced up the place with new seats and tables?
 Perhaps, yes.
 Should they have changed the menu?
 Absolutely not!
-Serving and welcoming all levels of society, they hold on to their invention without giving themselves away as corporate franchise.
-They bring to us the true essence of Mumbai, working tirelessly day and night, to serve its people with unmatched quality and most importantly, at reasonable prices.
+Serving to welcome all levels of society, they hold on to their invention without giving in to corporate franchises.
+They bring to us the true essence of Mumbai - honest, working tirelessly day and night to serve its people with quality and reasonable pricing.

 Lovers at Bay, Marine Drive